|

 (This information is mostly fetched form wikipedia.org, and is as such free for reuse)

-Etymology of the words "obesity and obese"
+Etymology of the words obesity and obese

-Obesity is the nominal form of obese which comes from the Latin obēsus, which
+Obesity is the nominal form of obese which comes from the Latin obesus, which

-means "stout, fat, or plump." Ēsus is the past participle of edere (to eat),
+means stout, fat, or plump.
+Esus is the past participle of edere (to eat),

-participial form.
-Its first attested usage in English was in 1651, in Noah
+with ob added to it.
+Its first attested usage in English was in 1651, in Noah Biggs's Matæotechnia Medicinæ Praxeos.

 Obesity in history

-In the early prehistory when the human beings were hunterers, the lean, dynamic
+In the early prehistory when the human beings were hunterers, the lean, dynamic and muscularly profiled type of human shape seemed to have been the predominant

 ideal, both for men and women.
 Early paintings and other art from this period